 The normal hockey season runs from October to the end of March and the frequency of play depends on the level of play and varies from 2 times a week to 4 or 5 times at the advanced, competitive levels.

-No. Checking is only permitted in about 1/3 of all hockey played in Nova Scotia.
-There is no body checking permitted in the Initiation, Novice, Atom, Peewee and all House/Recreational and Female hockey.
+No. Checking is only permitted in about one third of all hockey played in Nova Scotia.
+There is no body checking permitted in the Initiation, Novice, Atom, Peewee and all House/Recreational (C-level) and Female hockey.

-Hockey Nova Scotia and its 33 Minor Hockey Associations are run by volunteers and our over 1,000 teams are all coached by volunteers.
-You can volunteer with your local Minor Hockey Association by offering to assist administratively, coaching, managing or being a trainer.
-All volunteers must pass a screening process; further details contact your local Minor Hockey Association.
+Hockey Nova Scotia, its 33 Minor Hockey Associations and our three Female Hockey Associations are run by volunteers and our over 1000 teams are coached by volunteers.
+You can volunteer with your local Minor Hockey Association by offering to assist administratively, coaching, managing or by being a trainer.
+All volunteers must pass a screening process.
+For further details, contact your local Minor Hockey Association.